AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 A tile is a quadrifurcated maximal simplex.
 That is: it is a simplex that deliberately reserves only $\frac{1}{4}$ of its otherwise maximum capacity for internal reflections.
 By definition, the maximum capacity of a tile is $\frac{1}{4}$ the maximum capacity of an equivalent maximal simplex.
 Why quadrifurcate capacity like this?
 In a maximal simplex, all reflections are between simplex-chains within that simplex, i.e., all reflections are internal.
 However, by reserving $\frac{3}{4}$ of a simplex's maximum capacity, that simplex (which thus becomes the root tile) can reflect all simplex-chains in 3 adjacent 'children' tiles.
 Those adjacent tiles do not reflect their siblings, though; initially, their only external reflections are with simplex-chains in the parent tile.
 Each child tile, at this stage, has only reserved 50% of the capacity of an equivalent maximal simplex -- 25% for externally reflecting its parent's simplex-chains, and 25% for internally reflecting its own simplex-chains.
 Thus, each tile is able to reflect all simplex-chains of the parent tile *and* two additional children tiles.
 Children tiles can be instantiated in an ad-hoc basis, i.e., as a simplex-tiling (or an individual tile) approaches maximum capacity.

 \todo{
-    from forum:
+    from forum: \\
+    \bquote{
         \bquote{It's not that `k` decreases, but the proportion of `k` dedicated to internal reflections decreases. like it's optimal to have `k/2` dedicated to reflections, and `k/2` dedicated to transactions. when tiling with a valence of 3, the `k/2` for reflections is qudrifurcated, so there's `k/8` dedicated for each group of reflections (internal, parent, child1, child2).}{Max}
-    \bquote{oki yup this makes a lot of sense now.
+        oki yup this makes a lot of sense now.
 I felt like the `k` explanations were helpful in solidifying understanding.
 I think bc it helped to make the concept more concrete since it linked back to the proofs.}{Leesa}
 }

 ### Tile Valence